 David Robert Joseph Beckham OBE (born May 2, 1975) is an English footballer who has played for Manchester United, Real Madrid, AC Milan, in the US soccer league and Paris St Germain.
-Outside of football, he also created his own brand of clothing, and is one of the most iconic sportsman.
+Outside of football, he also created his own brand of clothing and is one of the most iconic sportsmen.

 Beckham is the 2nd most capped England player of all time (115).
 He is also the only Englishman to score in three different World Cups.
 Beckham has twice been voted the runner-up for FIFA World Player of the Year.
 He was captain of the English national team from 15 November 2000 to 2 July 2006.